Monorail: Switching

+Straddle-beam monorails employ either segmented or beam-moving switching systems.
+The segmented switch, developed by ALWEG in the 1950s and is still in use in Japan, uses flexible beam sections that can shift between straight and curved alignments, requiring relatively little space and enabling faster switching.
+Another method, known as the beam replacement switch, involves moving a straight beam section aside while a curved beam section moves into place and is capable of completing a switch in approximately 12 seconds.

+Rotary switches, have a straight beam and a curved beam on either side of a plate, which can rotate 180 degrees.

+In addition to these switching mechanisms, some systems use turntables or transfer tables at maintenance facilities or depots.
+These allow vehicles to be redirected to and from storage or service lines.

 Grades

 Rubber-tired monorails are typically designed to cope with a 6% grade.
-Rubber-tired light rail or metro lines can cope with similar or greater grades - for example, the Lausanne Metro has grades of up to 12% and the Montreal Metro up to 6.5%, while VAL systems can handle 7% grades.
+Rubber-tired light rail or metro lines can cope with similar or greater grades – for example, the Lausanne Metro has grades of up to 12% and the Montreal Metro up to 6.5%, while VAL systems can handle 7% grades.

 Monorail systems

-Manufacturers of monorail rolling stock with operating systems include Hitachi Monorail, BYD, Bombardier Transportation (now Alstom), PBTS (a joint venture of CRRC Nanjing Puzhen & Bombardier), Intamin and EMTC.
+Manufacturers of monorail rolling stock with operating systems include Hitachi Monorail, BYD, Bombardier Transportation (now Alstom), Scomi, PBTS (a joint venture of CRRC Nanjing Puzhen & Bombardier), Intamin and EMTC.

 Other developers include CRRC Qingdao Sifang, China Railway Science and Industry Group, Zhongtang Air Rail Technology, Woojin and SkyWay Group.